Pawfection

 Design Problem

 Pet owners struggle to find an all-in-one pet care app that allows them to care for their pets quickly and efficiently.
 Most users found a lack of personalized pet care in existing pet apps.
+My challenge was to design an all-in-one solution that made pet care feel effortless, not overwhelming.

 Goal